 The minimum eligibility criteria for AIGP is -

 In order to welcome and retain talented international students and young graduates as work force in reputed industries, the AIGP ensures fast track of applications and pave direct way to secure Canada PR without hassle.
 Of late, the Atlantic Canada is said to have shifting focus on higher education and research activities, particularly in the fields related to provincial economy.
 The potential candidates can enhance skills and chances by making a feasible plan to apply for Canada PR through AIGP.

 The Atlantic provinces welcome immigrants to work and settle through their respective Provincial Nominee Programs (PNPs).
 It is quite evident that through PNPs, the Atlantic Canada successfully allowed young professionals, skilled workers, international graduates, entrepreneurs and start up enthusiasts to contribute to growth and economy of these regions.

 Since 2015, all Atlantic provinces have introduced at least one PNP in sync with the federal Express Entry program.
 It also allows eligible candidates to gain additional points and improve their Comprehensive Ranking System (CRS) score.

 Here is a list of Atlantic Canada PNPs

 A reputed immigration consultant, Signature Visas, provides valuable guidance which is apt to its clients from diverse background.
-The consultant offers correct and updated information on Atlantic Canada immigration and road that leads to AIPP.
+The consultant offers correct and updated information on Atlantic Canada immigration and road that leads to AIP.
 A leading expert, that facilitates support to immigration seekers in order to carve bright career in Canada, Signature Visas has been assisting applicants for many years.
-For details on AIPP call us at +91-9911659888
+For details on AIP call us at +91-9911659888